jcervas/teaching/2025-2026/class-cmu-2025-84-309/syllabus.md

 ------------------------------------------------------------------------

-## November 25

-No class because many people will be missing.

-- *Reading:*
-  - Klein, Introduction: What Didn’t Happen
-  - Klein, Chapter 1: How Democrats Became Liberals and Republicans Became Conservatives
-  - Klein, Chapter 2: The Dixiecrat Dilemma
-  - Klein, Chapter 3: Your Brain on Groups
-  - Klein, Chapter 4: The Press Secretary in Your Mind
-  - Klein, Chapter 5: Demographic Threat
-  - Klein, Chapter 6: The Media Divide beyond Left-Right
-  - Klein, Chapter 7: Post-Persuasion Elections
-  - Klein, Chapter 8: When Bipartisanship Becomes Irrational
-  - Klein, Chapter 9: The Difference between Democrats and Republicans
-  - Klein, Chapter 10: Managing Polarization—and Ourselves
 - What is Political Polarization?
   - *Reading:* Fiorina, Morris P., and Samuel J. Abrams.
 “Political polarization in the American public.”
 Annual Review of Political